Community Service Scholarship Program

 During their 2nd year, students may choose whether to continue their involvement with the Dewey House either by living in, taking on leadership roles, or continuing to participate in programs or courses.

 (Affiliated with The Dewey House for Community Engagement)

-All first year and second year scholars will enroll in a one-credit seminar class during the fall semester and a one-credit seminar class during the spring semester.
+All first year and second year scholars will enroll and participate in a one-credit seminar class during the fall semester and a one-credit seminar class during the spring semester.
 All seminars are taught through the UVM Social Work Department.
 The first year seminar (SWSS 008) is entitled Civic Engagement and Self Reflection.
 The second year seminar (SWSS 058) is entitled Civic Engagement, Leadership and Public Speaking: The Impact Year.
 Both courses focus on public engagement, community building, social responsibility, political structures, and self-reflection.
 Students will engage in environmental scans within the Burlington community, resulting in the identification of community needs.
 Students will participate in a process that matches their individual personal strengths and interests with specific community needs.
 Second year scholars will continue to build on the knowledge base developed during their first year experience and create personal service impact plans.

 In order to retain your scholarship, you must:

-2. Complete 80 hours of community service per year, which may be completed during the calendar year through community service, academic service-learning, community-based work-study, and other activities.
-Students who fail to complete the 80 hours in a calendar year will be afforded a probationary period after which the scholarship will be withdrawn if the hours are not made up during the next calendar year in addition to subsequent years’ hourly service requirements.
-Scholars are required to track their completed service hours in a designated web portal on a monthly basis.
-Monthly written reflections are required.
-Failure to meet log and reflection deadlines can result in probation and termination of the scholarship.
+2. Complete 80 hours of community service per year, which may be completed during the academic year (September-August) through community service, academic service-learning, community-based work-study, and other activities.
+Students who fail to complete the 80 hours in an academic year will be afforded a probationary period after which the scholarship will be withdrawn if the hours are not made up during the next semester in addition to subsequent years’ hourly service requirements.
+Scholars are required to track their completed service hours in a designated web portal as well as submit a reflection on the first of every month.
+Monthly written reflections are required and three late submissions will result in a probationary period.
+Failure to meet log and reflection deadlines will result in probation and termination of the scholarship.